marcmajcher/sumo-example/README.md

 * As a user, I need to be able to edit the information for a match
 * As a user, I need to be able to delete a match
 * As a user, I need to be able to delete a wrestler, if they are not associated with a match
+* As a user, I would like to be able to navigate around the site easily
 * As a user, I need to be able to use the application from a hosted URL

 ## Sample Data